airyLvat/airyLvat.github.io/_posts/2022-12-9-tray-Trinity.md

 ### Why doesn't Jesus ever say "I am God"?

 But why doesn't Jesus ever say that he's God?
-You might ask.
 Well, firstly, that's not a valid argument.
 I don't have to tell you something about myself for it to be true.
 Whether or not I tell you that I'm short doesn't change the fact that I'm short.
 However, this argument is moot anyway because Jesus actually does proclaim his divinity.

 > Jesus said to them, "Truly, truly, I say to you, before Abraham was, I am."
 [John 8:58](https://my.bible.com/bible/59/JHN.8.58.ESV)